 What’s Next in 2026?

-ARC, as the Official Dialogue Partner of the ASEMME, aims to contribute a white paper on “Reshaping Education for a Sustainable Future: Reflections on SDGs and the Post-2030 Agenda” to ASEMME10.
-This document will synthesise key observations and insights from the work of the ASEM Education Expert Group on SDGs and Education, outlining practical recommendations for achieving the SDGs in education and providing insights on the next iteration of Agenda 2030.
+The 10th ASEM Education Ministers’ Meeting (ASEMME10) is scheduled to take place in the Philippines in November 2026.
+ASEF aims to contribute to the event through a communiqué on “Reshaping Education for a Sustainable Future: Reflections on SDGs and the Post-2030 Agenda”.
+This document, created together with the participants of the Policy Dialogue in Romania, will synthesise key observations and insights from the work of the ASEM Education Expert Group on SDGs and Education, outlining practical recommendations for achieving the SDGs in education and providing insights on the next iteration of Agenda 2030.

 To stay updated on our upcoming events, follow us on social media and join our mailing list by signing up below!